axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-ctl.1.md

 `syslog-ng-ctl credentials add [options]`

-You can add the passphrase to a password-protected private key file using the following command. {{% productparam "ose" %}} will display a prompt for you to enter the passphrase.
+You can add the passphrase to a password-protected private key file using the following command. {{% param "product.ose" %}} will display a prompt for you to enter the passphrase.
 We recommend that you use this method.

 ```c